Research |

 Examples of problems I have recently analyzed – or I am still struggling with – are:

-the modeling of the ongoing COVID-19 pandemic;
+the modeling of the COVID-19 pandemic;

 the metapopulation dynamics of foundation species in the Mediterranean Sea;